About Doctor of Education (Ed.D)

 - Preparation outside of class that includes readings, project development, and applied research.

-- Completion of a culminating dissertation that employs your professional knowledge and new learning and demonstrates transformative leadership, organization, and community change.
+- Completion of a culminating dissertation that employs your professional knowledge and new learning and demonstrates leadership, organization, and community change.

 Please note: If your goal is to become an Administrator in the State of Maine, and you currently have your master’s degree, the 30-credit CAGS in Advanced Educational Leadership is the program that would lead to Building Administrator 040 certification in the State of Maine.
+If you will be working outside of the State of Maine, UNE Online highly recommends that you research your specific state requirements for entry level into assistant principal or principal positions before entering this (or any) program.

 Each course is eight weeks long, with two courses per 16 week semester.
 Each course includes small group interactive work.